andrew/ultimate-awesome/README.md

 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome_resource_list](https://github.com/AwesomeRubyist/awesome_resource_list) - Awesome resources and links for Ruby developers.
 - [awesome-datree](https://github.com/datreeio/awesome-datree) - ⚙️ A curated list of resources for using Datree's CLI tool.
-- [awesome-yocto-project](https://github.com/fkromer/awesome-yocto-project) - It's not an embedded Linux Distribution, It creates a custom one for you.
 - [awesome-industrial-datasets](https://github.com/i40a/awesome-industrial-datasets) - A curated collection of public industrial datasets.
 - [awesome-mdbootstrap](https://github.com/mdbootstrap/awesome-mdbootstrap) - A curated list of awesome things related to MDBootstrap.
 - [awesome-kramdown](https://github.com/mundimark/awesome-kramdown) - A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions.